 Art Gallery of New South Wales

-Established in 1871, the Art Gallery of New South Wales is the leading museum of art in the state of New South Wales and one of Australia’s foremost cultural institutions.
-It presents nearly 40 exhibitions annually, drawing on significant collections of Australian, European and Asian Art.
-The Art gallery of New South Wales has been a traditional and primary venue partner for the Biennale of Sydney since 1976.
+Established in 1871, the Art Gallery of New South Wales is the leading museum of art in New South Wales and one of Australia’s foremost cultural institutions.
+It presents nearly 40 exhibitions annually, drawing on significant collections of Australian, European and Asian art.
+The Art Gallery of NSW has been a traditional and primary venue partner of the Biennale of Sydney since 1976.

 Carriageworks, located at Sydney’s historic Eveleigh Rail Yards, is the largest contemporary multi-arts centre of its kind in Australia.
-The distinctive nineteenth century industrial atmosphere of the former railway carriage and blacksmith workshops have been retained, with many heritage iron and brick details featured in the regeneration of the building.
-Carriageworks joined the Biennale of Sydney as a major venue partner for the first time in 2014.
+The distinctive nineteenth-century industrial characteristics of the former railway carriage and blacksmith workshops have been retained, with many heritage iron and brick details featured in the regeneration of the building.
+Carriageworks joined the Biennale of Sydney as a venue partner for the first time in 2014.

 Museum of Contemporary Art Australia

-Located at Sydney’s iconic Circular Quay, the Museum of Contemporary Art Austrailia (MCA) is Australia’s pre-eminent art museum devoted to collecting and exhibiting the work of contemporary artists.
-In 2018, the MCA will continue its role as a major exhibition partner of the Biennale of Sydney, hosting major components of the Biennale’s exhibition across two floors of the museum.
+Located at Sydney’s iconic Circular Quay, the Museum of Contemporary Art Australia (MCA) is Australia’s pre-eminent art museum devoted to collecting and exhibiting the work of contemporary artists.
+In 2018, the MCA will continue its role as a venue partner of the Biennale of Sydney, hosting significant components of the Biennale’s exhibition across two floors of the Museum.

 Sydney Opera House

-The Sydney Opera House, an architectural icon included on the UNESCO World Heritage List, is one of the world’s best known performing arts centres.
-The Opera House was the venue of the inaugural Biennale of Sydney, which took place to coincide with the building’s opening in 1973, and has been used as a venue several times in the Biennale’s 40-year history.
+The Sydney Opera House is Australia’s most significant building and busiest performing arts centre.
+A UNESCO World Heritage site, it was the venue of the inaugural Biennale of Sydney, which took place to coincide with the building’s opening in 1973.
+The Opera House has been used as a venue several times in the Biennale’s history.

 4A Centre for Contemporary Asian Art